SarahBourgeois/CurrencyExchange/README.md

 ### To improve on this project with more time

 - The management of decimal numbers can be smarter
 - The management of the UI display can be abstract using a Validity class to manage the display of the result or the error message.
+Can be usefull if we want to add a new UI manager or convert into API and have no dependancy.
+- Can do a Misconception to manage the specific Console specificy
+- [Very interesting article](https://itnext.io/how-to-fully-cover-net-c-console-application-with-unit-tests-446927a4a793) for the unit test of the console application.

 ### Usage